smattymatty/mathew-storm-site/philo_content/book/Chapter 3 - The Palace Games.md

 "Seven."
 Theron cut him off.
 "Seven offerings, compared to the usual hundred.
 Even the gods are abandoning Crete."

-He finally took the King's seat—a gesture so bold it made Kleomenes gasp audibly.
+He moved toward the King's seat, then paused—not taking it, but standing behind it, hands resting on its back.
+The threat was clearer than if he'd sat: I could take this whenever I choose.
 "The King is indisposed.
 Again.
-The Queen pretends illness to avoid court.
-The treasury bleeds gold.
-The military hemorrhages men.
-The temples echo with absence."
-He leaned back in the stolen throne.
-"And you all sit here, playing at governance while the kingdom rots."
+Speaking to shadows in the deep.
+The Queen hoards supplies—yes, Majesty, I know about the grain shipments redirected to your private stores.
+The treasury bleeds gold into secret accounts—each of you has one, don't you?
+The military hemorrhages men who've heard the stories."
+His fingers drummed on the throne's back.
+"And you all sit here, pretending normalcy while the kingdom prepares to devour itself."

 "What would you have us do?"
 Polyidus asked carefully.